selflove7/docker-wordpress/README.md

-<h2> 3.
+<h2> Step 3.
 Build the Docker image, Tag the image and Push the Docker image to Docker Hub and Run the container </h2>

 <b> Build the Docker image </b>